polyaxon/polyaxon/site/docs/intro/passing-params/with-python-library.md

 sidebar: "intro"
 ---

-Sometimes you might need to handle or request the resolved inputs and outputs directly from the API or using the Python library.
+Sometimes you may need to handle or request the resolved inputs and outputs directly from the API or using the Python library.

 ## Overview